Vodafone investors split on best use of Verizon windfall

 Vodafone has increasingly diversified from its “pure play” mobile strategy in the last 18 months, buying British fixed-line operator Cable & Wireless Worldwide for $1.6 billion last year and German cable operator Kabel Deutschland for $10 billion in June, its largest deal for six years.

-It is also building a 1 billion euro fiber-optic network in Spain with France’s Orange (ORAN.PA).
-Analysts have said fixed-line assets in Spain such as ONO or Italian broadband specialist Fastweb, which is owned by Swisscom SCMN.VX, could be next on its shopping list.
+It is also building a 1 billion euro fibre-optic network in Spain with France’s Orange.
+Analysts have said fixed-line assets in Spain such as ONO or Italian broadband specialist Fastweb, which is owned by Swisscom, could be next on its shopping list.

 Investors said Vodafone needed to make quick progress on this strategic shift or run the risk of becoming commercially obsolete in a market where many peers are selling packages that combine cable or satellite television, fixed-line services, broadband Internet and mobile phone deals.